-A material deterioration in the creditworthiness of its sovereign donors is the most likely possible cause of downward pressure on IFFIm's rating, particularly if the deterioration led to a downgrade of the UK and/or France by more than one notch.
-A negative rating action could also be triggered by a weakening of the gearing ratio limit mandate or a change in treasury manager, neither of which Moody's considers likely.
+A material deterioration in the creditworthiness of its donors could lead to downward pressure on IFFIm's rating, particularly if the deterioration led to a downgrade of the UK and France.
+A weakening of the gearing ratio limit mandate or a change in treasury manager, neither of which we consider likely, would also be credit negative.